SDK & Integration

 log-events.ts

-await koladr.logEvents(run.id, [
+await koladr.logEvents(runId, [

 {

-type: "context.retrieved",
+eventType: "context.retrieved",

-data: {
+payload: {

 source: "knowledge-base",